huntdamann/huntdamann.github.io/_posts/2024-06-20-deface-website-tutorial-1.md

-# How a Hacker Can Deface a Website

-# Overview

 This is the first post in a tutorial series that will help showcase how trivial it can be for a hacker to exploit public-facing web applications.
 Throughout this series, I will lay out my thought process with hopes that it will not only be beneficial for the reader of this blog, but also for myself as I continue to learn.